juanburdick/Clarence-Curse-DND/ITEMS.md

 >Summary: Throwable vials of Troll Pearl Acid.
 >- `Ammo`: 4 vials
 >- `Action`: Throw a vial of acid, dealing 2d6 Acid damage on a hit

+## Lifestone
+>Summary: If damage would bring you to 0 while you have a Lifestone, it brings you to 1 instead and the stone shatters.
+>- Can only have 1, multiples nullify each other